-Located on a quintessential West Village corner as its name suggests, Corner Bistro is a bohemian bar that has been serving its classic burgers for more than a century.
-Their website claims “the original ambiance is pretty much unchanged,” and that statement couldn’t be truer.
-The original wood bar and tin-paneled ceiling have been around since Ernest Hemingway, Ezra Pound, and E.E.
+Located on a quintessential West Village corner as its name suggests, Corner Bistro is a bohemian bar and burger joint that’s been serving famous locals for more than a century.
+Their website says “the original ambiance is pretty much unchanged,” and that couldn’t be truer.
+The original wood bar and tin-paneled ceiling have been around since Ernest Hemingway, Ezra Pound and E.E.
 Cummings were regulars.

-And in a neighborhood known for its pricey, upmarket restaurants, Corner Bistro’s no-frills menu is refreshing.
-Served on a paper plate, the famous Bistro Burger with cheese, bacon and onions comes with a pile of fries for under $ 10.
+In a neighborhood known for its pricey, upmarket restaurants, Corner Bistro’s no-frills menu is refreshing.
+The famous Bistro Burger with cheese, bacon and onions, as well as a pile of fries, is served on a paper plate for under $ 10.
+It’s hands-down the best burger in New York.
 At the bar, the beer is equally cheap with $ 3 mugs of McSorley’s.